Online Resource Allocation with Average Budget Constraints: Problem Setup

+where $a^{(i)}=c^{(i)}-c_0w^{(i)}$ can be seen as the \textit{adjusted cost} for each task.
+This is the actual cost $c^{(i)}$ minus the expected allocated cost for this task, which is the target average cost $c_0$ times the weight $w^{(i)}$.
+Thus, if $a^{(i)}<0$, it means the completing this task required less resources than the target cost level, which would bring the decision maker some extra resource that can be used in future tasks.

-The formulation \eqref{eq:FDR_reform} allow more applications than the local FDR control in the multiple testing scenario.
-It can be viewed as a knapsack problem, but with the incoming weights allowed to be \textit{negative}.
-As a result of the negative weights, the initial budget in this case can be small (or even equal $0$) since there will be exogenous random replenishment (costs that are smaller than zero) in the future.
-This is in contrast with standard online knapsack problems where the initial budget has to scale linearly with $T$ for theoretical analysis.
-Furthermore, in our case the budget constraint at the final period does not imply the budget constraint in previous time periods.
-When the costs are all positive, if the total cost at the final period does not exceed the total budget, then automatically the total cost at any time period is within the budget.
-However, when the weights can be negative, this property no longer holds and a total of $T$ constraints have to be imposed explicitly in the formulation: the cumulative cost does not exceed the budget up to \textit{any} time period $t$.
-These additional structures will lead to a set of unique theoretical features that are different from the classical online knapsack problem, as we will demonstrate in the following sections.
+Thus, the problem \eqref{eq:knapsack} can be viewed as a knapsack problem as follows.
+At time zero, we start with zero initial budget.
+Then at each time period $t\in[T]$, we observe an arrival with cost $a^{(t)}$ (which can be positive or negative) and reward $r^{(t)}$ and decide whether to accept the arrival.
+If an arrival is accepted, we will pay a cost of $a^{(t)}$ (in case when $a^{(t)}<0$, we gain more budget) and gain a reward of $r^{(t)}$.
+The goal is to maximize the cumulative reward while having the budget at each time period no less than zero.
+The only difference here with classical knapsack problem is that the cost $a^{(t)}$ can be either positive or negative.
+In case of a negative cost, it simply means a replenishment of budget.
+This kind of exogenous replenishment property brings two unique features to our problem. \begin{itemize} \item The initial budget does not have to be at the same scale as the time horizon $T$ as in the classic knapsack problem.
+Instead, it can be very small or even zero as in our case because the budget will be replenished along the time horizon. \item The budget constraint satisfied at the final period does not imply it is satisfied at an earlier period.
+When the costs are all positive, if the total cost at the final period does not exceed the initial budget, then automatically the total cost at any time period is within the budget.
+However, when the weights can be negative, this property no longer holds and a total of $T$ constraints have to be imposed explicitly in the formulation: the cumulative cost does not exceed the budget up to \textit{any} time period $t$. \end{itemize}